groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/_index.en.md

 features:
   enable: true
   title: "GroupDocs.Conversion features"
-  description: "Seamlessly convert PDF and Office Documents to HTML, JPG, PNG, BMP, TIFF, SVG, and many other formats.
+  description: "Seamlessly convert PDF and office documents to HTML, JPG, PNG, BMP, TIFF, SVG, and many other formats.
 GroupDocs.Conversion for Java API is designed to be easy to use and integrate into your project.
 It supports all popular document formats with the ability to customize the conversion process.
 GroupDocs.Conversion for Java API is designed to be easy to use and integrate into your project.
 It supports all popular document formats with the ability to customize the conversion process. "

   items:
     # feature loop
     - icon: "merge"
-      title: "Multi-format Conversion"
+      title: "Multi-format conversion"
       content: "Convert files between various formats, including PDF, DOCX, XLSX, PPTX, and more, with ease."

     # feature loop
     - icon: "split"
-      title: "High-fidelity Output"
+      title: "High-fidelity output"
       content: "Preserve the original quality and formatting of documents during the conversion process."

     # feature loop
     - icon: "move"
-      title: "Converting Multiple Files"
+      title: "Converting multiple files"
       content: "Convert multiple files and combine them into an archive, simplifying the organization of converted content."

     # feature loop
     - icon: "remove"
-      title: "Multipage Document to Images"
+      title: "Multipage document to images"
       content: "Convert multipage documents to images page by page, enabling precise control over the transformation process and facilitating image-based document extraction and analysis."

     # feature loop
     - icon: "rotate"
-      title: "Customizable Settings"
+      title: "Customizable settings"
       content: "Fine-tune conversion parameters such as resolution, quality, and layout to meet specific requirements."

     # feature loop
     - icon: "swap"
-      title: "Secure Processing"
+      title: "Secure processing"
       content: "Ensure data privacy with password-protected file conversion options."

     # feature loop
     - icon: "extract"
-      title: "API Integration"
+      title: "API integration"
       content: "Seamlessly integrate the conversion capabilities into your Java applications, making it a seamless part of your workflow."

     # feature loop
     - icon: "orientation"
-      title: "Robust Conversion"
+      title: "Robust conversion"
       content: "Ensure reliable and error-free file conversions, guaranteeing the accuracy and integrity of your transformed documents."

     # feature loop
     - icon: "preview"
-      title: "Convert Documents from Archives"
+      title: "Convert documents from archives"
       content: "Extract and convert documents from archives, enabling the transformation of content stored within compressed files."

 ############################# Code samples ############################